 School has a learning mentor to provide emotional support to children.
 For children with a higher level of need there is a nurture provision.
 Through the inclusion services at school, children can access speech and language or other health services.
 The SENCo has regular liaison with the school nurse.

 The website contains details of all staff currently employed by the school and the School Prospectus also provides this information.
 The School operates an Open Door policy and has two parent’s evenings a year to provide opportunities for parents to discuss the progress of their child.
 Each term there is a designated ‘drop in ‘evening where parents are invited for an informal chat.
 An annual parents’ questionnaire is also provided for parents to record their views and suggestions.

 Parents receive a written report once a year detailing their child’s progress.
-At the end of each half term, parents receive a progress update sheet.
-We have a Family Liaison Leader who organises coffee morning and parent classes and activities.
+We have a Family Liaison Manager who runs parent classes and activities.